 This story was published on 22 February 2019.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Analysis of two national surveys is helping our understanding of the division of unpaid household labour and how flexible employment can help families share the load.